fshost/mashdraggin-colorpicker/README.md

 Mashdraggin ColorPicker
 =====

-A color-picker widget for jQuery UI.
+A color-picker widget for jQuery UI that includes the ability to work with gradients.

 ### example